*Frijjō: Proposed etymology

 The Old High German verb frijôn "nubere, uxorem ducere, woo, to take a wife" (Modern German freien) contrasts with frijan "liberare".
 It is foreign to Upper German, and was probably adopted from Low German.

 Derivations

 The theonyms in West Germanic are Anglo-Saxon *Frīg, Old High German Frīja, Low German (Lower Saxony) Frike, Freke (Fru Freen, Fru Frien, Fru Freke, Fru Frick, Fuik, Frie) and Lombardic Frea, attested in the Origo Gentis Langobardorum.
 The name of the Anglo-Saxon goddess is attested only in the name of the weekday, although frīg (strong feminine) as a common noun meaning "love" (in the singular) or "affections, embraces" (in the plural) is attested in poetry.

 The weekday Friday in English is named after the goddess Frigg (Old English frigedæg).
-Friday in Old Norse was called both Freyjudagr and Frjádagr, in Faröese fríggjadagur, and in Old High German never *Frouwûntac, but Frîatac, Frîgetac, now Freitag.
+Friday in Old Norse was called Frjádagr, originated in the South Germanic form of the Goddess, in modern Faröese it is called fríggjadagur.
+The form freyjudag is an exception attested in the Breta sögur.
+In Old High German there are no relations of the weekday to Freya (which would have been *Frouwûntac), the usual forms being derived from Frija: Frîatac, Frîjetac, now Freitag.